 Having reason to be where most of us don’t go (under desks etc) so could easily leave key tracking and audio devices.

 Cleaning is often outsourced where due diligence on hiring processes may not always be carried out or as effective as your own controls.

-The latest version of ISO 27001: 2013 emphasises the management of information security throughout the supply chain so one assumes you have this risk covered by adopting the standard.
+The latest version of information security throughout the supply chain so one assumes you have this risk covered by adopting the standard.: 2013 emphasises the management of

 If not you might want to have a little whiff and hope there is no need for smelling salts afterwards!